r00tus3r/CTF-Scripts/README.md

-# Scripts
+# CTF Stuff

-Scripts made for solving random CTF challenges
+* Contain scripts that I made for solving random CTF challenges
+* Contains challenges that I made for InCTF 2017